 Electric scissor lifts, especially self-propelled electric scissor lifts, are powered by onboard batteries.
 While the machine may last years, the battery needs regular recharging and has its own runtime limits.

-• Continuous use: 6 to 8 hours
+• Continuous use: approximately 6 to 8 hours

 • Intermittent use: 8 to 10 hours (one full workday)